-Omeprazole Delayed-Release Capsules is a prescription medicine called a proton pump inhibitor (PPI).
-Omeprazole Delayed-Release Capsules reduces the amount of acid in your stomach.
+Omeprazole delayed-release capsules are a prescription medicine called a proton pump inhibitor (PPI).
+Omeprazole delayed-release capsules reduce the amount of acid in your stomach.

-Omeprazole Delayed-Release Capsules is used in adults:
+Omeprazole delayed-release capsules are used in adults:

-for up to 8 weeks for the healing of duodenal ulcers.
-The duodenal area is the area where food passes when it leaves the stomach.

-- with certain antibiotics to treat an infection caused by bacteria called H. pylori.
+- for up to 8 weeks for the healing of duodenal ulcers.
+The duodenal area is the area where food passes when it leaves the stomach. - with certain antibiotics to treat an infection caused by bacteria called H. pylori.
 Sometimes H. pylori bacteria can cause duodenal ulcers.
-The infection needs to be treated to prevent the ulcers from coming back. - for up to 8 weeks for healing stomach ulcers. - for up to 4 weeks to treat heartburn and other symptoms that happen with gastroesophageal reflux disease (GERD).
-GERD happens when acid in your stomach backs up into the tube (esophagus) that connects your mouth to your stomach.
-This may cause a burning feeling in your chest or throat, sour taste, or burping. - for up to 8 weeks to heal acid-related damage to the lining of the esophagus (called erosive esophagitis or EE).
-If needed, your doctor may decide to prescribe another 4 weeks of Omeprazole Delayed-Release Capsules. - to maintain healing of the esophagus.
-It is not known if Omeprazole Delayed-Release Capsules is safe and effective when used for longer than 12 months (1 year) for this purpose. - for the long-term treatment of conditions where your stomach makes too much acid.
+The infection needs to be treated to prevent the ulcers from coming back. - for up to 8 weeks for healing stomach ulcers. - for up to 4 weeks to treat heartburn and other symptoms that happen with gastroesophageal reflux disease (GERD). - GERD happens when acid in your stomach backs up into the tube (esophagus) that connects your mouth to your stomach.
+This may cause a burning feeling in your chest or throat, sour taste or burping. - for up to 8 weeks to heal acid-related damage to the lining of the esophagus (called erosive esophagitis or EE).
+If needed, your doctor may decide to prescribe another 4 weeks of omeprazole delayed-release capsules. - to maintain healing of the esophagus.
+It is not known if omeprazole delayed-release capsules are safe and effective when used for longer than 12 months (one year) for this purpose. - for the long-term treatment of conditions where your stomach makes too much acid.
 This includes a rare condition called Zollinger-Ellison Syndrome.

-For children 2 to 16 years of age, Omeprazole Delayed-Release Capsules is used:
+For children 2 to 16 years of age, omeprazole delayed-release capsules are used:

 - for up to 4 weeks to treat heartburn and other symptoms that happen with gastroesophageal reflux disease (GERD). - for up to 8 weeks to heal acid-related damage to the lining of the esophagus (called erosive esophagitis or EE). - to maintain healing of the esophagus.
-It is not known if Omeprazole Delayed-Release Capsules is safe and effective when used longer than 12 months (1 year) for this purpose.
+It is not known if omeprazole delayed-release capsules are safe and effective when used longer than 12 months (one year) for this purpose.

-It is not known if Omeprazole Delayed-Release Capsules is safe and effective for the treatment of gastroesophageal reflux disease (GERD) in children under 2 years of age.
+It is not known if omeprazole is safe and effective for the treatment of gastroesophageal reflux disease (GERD) in children under one year of age.

-Who should not take Omeprazole Delayed-Release Capsules?
+Who should not take omeprazole delayed-release capsules?

-Do not take Omeprazole Delayed-Release Capsules if you:
+Do not take omeprazole delayed-release capsules if you:

-- are allergic to omeprazole or any of the ingredients in Omeprazole Delayed-Release Capsules.
-See the end of this Medication Guide for a complete list of ingredients in Omeprazole Delayed-Release Capsules. - are allergic to any other Proton Pump Inhibitor (PPI) medicine.
+- are allergic to omeprazole or any of the ingredients in omeprazole delayed-release capsules.
+See the end of this Medication Guide for a complete list of ingredients in omeprazole delayed-release capsules. - are allergic to any other Proton Pump Inhibitor (PPI) medicine.

-What should I tell my doctor before taking Omeprazole Delayed-Release Capsules?
-Before you take Omeprazole Delayed-Release Capsules, tell your doctor if you:
+What should I tell my doctor before taking omeprazole delayed-release capsules?

+Before you take omeprazole delayed-release capsules, tell your doctor if you:

-- have been told that you have low magnesium levels in your blood - have liver problems - have any other medical conditions - are pregnant or plan to become pregnant.
-It is not known if Omeprazole Delayed-Release Capsules will harm your unborn baby. - are breastfeeding or plan to breastfeed.
-Omeprazole Delayed-Release Capsules can pass into your breast milk and may harm your baby.
-You and your doctor should decide if you will take Omeprazole Delayed-Release Capsules or breastfeed.
+- have been told that you have low magnesium levels in your blood. - have liver problems. - have any other medical conditions. - are pregnant or plan to become pregnant.
+It is not known if omeprazole delayed-release capsules will harm your unborn baby. - are breast-feeding or plan to breast-feed.
+Omeprazole can pass into your breast milk and may harm your baby.
+You and your doctor should decide if you will take omeprazole delayed-release capsules or breast-feed.
 You should not do both.
-Talk to your doctor about the best way to feed your baby if you breastfeed.
+Talk to your doctor about the best way to feed your baby if you breast-feed.

-Tell your doctor about all of the medicines you take including prescription and nonprescription drugs, anticancer drugs, vitamins and herbal supplements.
-Omeprazole Delayed-Release Capsules may affect how other medicines work, and other medicines may affect how Omeprazole Delayed-Release Capsules work.
+Tell your doctor about all of the medicines you take including prescription and non-prescription drugs, anticancer drugs, vitamins and herbal supplements.
+Omeprazole delayed-release capsules may affect how other medicines work, and other medicines may affect how omeprazole delayed-release capsules work.